strangerstudios/pmpro-approvals/readme.txt

 View full documentation at: https://www.paidmembershipspro.com/add-ons/approval-process-membership/

 == Changelog ==
+= 1.5 - 2022-10-06 =
+* ENHANCEMENT: Added support for Multiple Memberships Per User, allowing individual approval for each level ID a user may hold.
+* ENHANCEMENT: Improved logic for the Approval Counter to increase accuracy.
+* ENHANCEMENT: Added support for member directory filtering within the PMPro BuddyPress & BuddyBoss Add On.
+* BUG FIX: Fixed an issue where free checkouts would cause a warning that level ID's are missing on the confirmation page.

 = 1.4.3 - 2022-07-19 =
 * ENHANCEMENT: Added Approval level template and support for PMPro v2.9+ settings UI.